Middlebury Shield

 D. Middlebury Faculty and Staff as Advisors

-A Middlebury faculty or staff member who agrees to serve as an advisor to a complainant or respondent is not an agent of Middlebury when acting in that capacity and does not speak or act on Middlebury’s behalf while serving as an advisor.
+A Middlebury faculty or staff member who agrees to serve as an advisor to a Reporting Individual or Respondent is not an agent of Middlebury when acting in that capacity and does not speak or act on Middlebury’s behalf while serving as an advisor.
 The relationship between a party and their advisor for the TIX Sexual Harassment hearing is not confidential (or privileged), and the faculty or staff member’s duties to Middlebury—including all reporting obligations—remain intact.
 Before agreeing to serve as an advisor, faculty and staff members should evaluate whether any conflict or potential conflict of interest may warrant their declining the invitation to serve as an advisor.
 In addition, only licensed attorneys can provide legal advice.
 Parties seeking legal advice should consult their attorney.

 E. Requests for Appearance of Witnesses